Cornell-Tech-Urban-Tech-Hub/heatriskmap/README.md

 ## `dash`

-A Streamlit app packaged for deployment on Streamlit Community Cloud.
+A Streamlit app packaged for deployment on AWS Elastic Container Service / Fargate.
 Allows users to make selections of day and indicator, and threshholds for filters for both.

 ### Development